 - Note: This approach actually implies that the quotas for the remaining quarters will be proportional to the previous ones, which of course is not always the case, but it gives your salespeople a more “expected” indication of how their performance evolves within the year.
 Whichever approach you choose, at the end of the year, the results will be exactly the same.

 5. Report structure page

-Dinamis generates three reports, namely the Sales report, for each one of your network nodes, the Management Dashboard report and the Sales Commission Plan report.
+Dinamis generates three reports, namely the Sales report, for each one of your network nodes, the Management report and the Sales Commission Plan report.

 These reports are pre-designed, however you can choose whether some of their components will be displayed or not.